 In 1995, LEESON further expanded its ability to say "yes" to customer needs through the acquisition of Gear Systems, Inc., now integrated within LEESON.
 With the 1997 acquisition of Sandor Corporation, LEESON added the capability for high-volume manufacture of commercial-duty DC sub-fractional motors.
 These are sold internationally under the Tru-Torq™ brand name.

 Today we supply a large number of accounts in the United States, Canada and the world.
 Our AC motor line begins in the sub-fractional frame sizes and extends to hundreds of horsepower.
 In addition, we produce DC permanent magnet motors through 3 HP and sub-fractional geared and non-geared motors from 1/150th HP through 1/4 HP in AC and DC designs, as well as other specialty motors including brushless DC and precision servo motors.
-Lincoln Motors offers their "Ultimate E" inverter-rated insulation system on their 1HP and larger frame three phase motors.
+Our Lincoln Motors brand offers the "Ultimate E" inverter-rated insulation system on our 1HP and larger frame three phase motors.
 A range of AC and DC drives addresses the expanding market for adjustable speed motion control systems.

 Now, more than ever, LEESON is an exciting, growing, dynamic company.
 On September 29, 2000, we became part of a new team when we joined Regal Beloit.
 Regal-Beloit is a public company (RBC-NYSE) and the leading manufacturer of mechanical and electrical components selling to the world market of motion control and power generation.
 The combination of our companies has truly made a powerful connection and a world leader in our products.